 1. Monitoring student learning on a timely basis.

-Our PLCs teams monitor reading levels of students by administering a DRA or IRI reading inventory three times a year for all students.
+Our collaborative teams monitor reading levels of students by administering a DRA three times a year for all students.
 Students not reading on grade level, move into Tier 2 of support through our PLC work.
 Teachers use a current running record to diagnose the deficit(s) for each struggling reader.
-The take this information to their PLC team and collective evaluate the intervention needs of all the students and plan the best course of action for intervention.
+They take this information to their grade level collaborative team and collectively evaluate the intervention needs of all the students and plan the best course of action for intervention.
 Interventions may include learning of prerequisite skills or small group instruction in a guided reading group format that strategically teaches the area of deficit for each learner.
 Students in this tier of support are progress monitored every 10 days through either mastery tests or running records.
 (There is a visual flow chart of this process under the resources tab.)

 2. Creating systems of intervention to provide students with additional time and support for learning.

 Providing students with additional time and support, regardless of which Tier they may be identified on, is now a fluid part of our daily teaching and learning.
-Instead of two scheduled intervention/enrichment blocks, our PLC teams now respond with intervention/enrichment plans as the need arises through constant monitoring of student learning by each PLC team.
-This year, we added at part time Literacy Coach that works with PLC teams to help them develop their skill in diagnosing deficits and building intervention and monitoring plans for the students.
-The Literacy is available to meet with all PLC teams to assist them in determining effective intervention plans.
+Instead of two scheduled intervention/enrichment blocks, our collaborative teams now respond with intervention/enrichment plans as the need arises through constant monitoring of student learning by each collaborative team.
+This year, we added at part-time Literacy Coach that works with collaborative teams to help them develop their skill in diagnosing deficits and building intervention and monitoring plans for the students.
+The Literacy is available to meet with all collaborative teams to assist them in determining effective intervention plans.

-A MTSS leadership team in school provides additional support to PLC teams when they see a student regularly and consistently falls short of meeting the Essential Learning targets.
+A MTSS leadership team in school provides additional support to teachers in collaborative teams when they see a student regularly and consistently falls short of meeting the Essential Learning targets.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.